 In the following, we include variation in detectability among sites and years:

-pts=1-exp-exp⁡(μp+ηts) (2d)
+pts=1-exp-μp×ηts (2d)

 where Eq.
-2d represents a complementary-log-log (“cloglog”) link function for detection probability, given parameter μp representing average detection probability, and unexplained variation⁡ηts~N(0,ση2), where ση2 is an estimated parameter governing the magnitude of variation in detectability among sites and years.
+2d represents a complementary-log-log (“cloglog”) link function for detection probability, given parameter μp representing average detection probability, and unexplained variation⁡log(ηts)~N(0,ση2), where ση2 is an estimated parameter governing the magnitude of variation in detectability among sites and years.
 Detectability parameters (μp, ση2, and ηts) are estimated simultaneously with parameters representing spatial and spatio-temporal variation in density λt(s).
 Refer to table 1 for summary descriptions of all model parameters.

 Spatio-temporal correlations on a stream network